AndrewStanton94/impress.js/README.md

 ### smaller changes

  - (tweak) disabled [tab] key because of interactions with cmd-tab on mac
+ - (tweak) disabled [pgup]/[pgdn] keys because of interactions with tab switching in my browser
- - (refactoring) moving list of recognized keys to extra function
+ - (refactoring) moved list of recognized keys to extra function
  - (fix) scaling the window should not affect the perspective - the position of the camera